 The study of politics and government is an important part of a well-rounded liberal arts education.
-As a student in the Department of Political Science, you will gain skills in critical thinking, written and oral communication, and problem-solving.
+As a student in the Department of Government, Politics and Law, you will gain skills in critical thinking, written and oral communication, and problem-solving.
 These skills will serve you well in any career.

 Connect with like-minded students to discuss politics and current events at the local, national and global levels.
 Learn first-hand about various issues in international politics and economics, while also learning how to speak extemporaneously in front of large audiences, to take leadership initiatives in debates and caucusing, to work cooperatively with diverse groups of people to solve common problems, to fashion workable compromises through negotiation and innovation, and to grow in self-knowledge and self-confidence.

-Our political science faculty members are active researchers and practitioners who bring their expertise into the classroom.
+Our government, politics and law faculty members are active researchers and practitioners who bring their expertise into the classroom.
 Rider students find many opportunities to collaborate with faculty on research and present their work at disciplinary conferences.

 Recent research areas include: